seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **SHYLOCK**
 Why, look you, how you storm!
 I would be friends with you and have your love,
-Forget the shames that you have stain’d me with,
+Forget the shames that you have stain'd me with,
 Supply your present wants and take no doit
-Of usance for my moneys, and you’ll not hear me:
+Of usance for my moneys, and you'll not hear me:
 This is kind I offer.

 **BASSANIO**